 Boston, Ind., Dec.
 20. Both legs of Miss Eva Dooly were amputated at the knee last night.
 The amputation was made necessary by the poisoned condition of her limbs resulting from the wearing of red stockings.
 Leavenworth [KS] Herald 22 December 1894: p.
 1

 Was this some sort of Borgian conspiracy?
 Was there a mad poisoner at work?
-I have neither the wit nor the chemistry to speculate about specific lethal agents in these deadly articles of dress, although in the 60 or so articles I have read, arsenic, prussic acid (as bought by Lizzie Borden to “clean her sealskins”—a nice euphemism for patricide.), and mercury are all either mentioned as possible dyes or mordants (dye fixatives).
+Mrs Daffodil has a working knowledge of poisons, but has neither the wit nor the chemistry to speculate about specific lethal agents in these deadly articles of dress, although in the 60 or so articles she has read, arsenic, prussic acid (as bought by Lizzie Borden to “clean her sealskins”—a nice euphemism for patricide.), and mercury are all either mentioned as possible dyes or mordants (dye fixatives).
 Red dyes, highly popular for stockings, were never color-fast and needed a fixative.
 The answer to these crimes of fashion lies in the very prosaic balance sheet.
 Some articles on the subject mention the cheapness of the toxic ingredients as the reason for their use.

 The following article was syndicated widely in 1875 and makes very clear the blisters provoked by the poison arose along the lines of the colored stripes on the stockings.